-SINGLE ROOM AVAILABLE

 MEALS PROVIDED: BREAKFAST & LUNCH

 DAY 16 - Trip ends in Kyiv

-The trip ends after breakfast at our hotel in Kyiv.
+Your trip ends today, and you will be taken to the airport to meet your international flight.
 There are no activities planned today, so you are free to depart from Kyiv at any time.
 If your flight is departing later in the day, luggage storage facilities are available at our hotel.
-If you would like to receive a complimentary airport transfer today, you need to depart from Kyiv Boryspil International Airport (KBP), which is about 35 minutes' drive, depending on traffic.

 MEALS PROVIDED: BREAKFAST

 Trip information

-Country information
+Climate and country information

 Moldova

 Climate

 Moldova has a temperate continental climate.
 Summers are generally hot, sunny and less humid than in Central Europe, with temperatures normally between 20 to 23°C. Winters are cold and snowy with temperatures averaging between 0 to -6°C. Short thunderstorms can occur in June and July, but rainfall in Moldova isn't abundant.

 Time difference to GMT Plugs Religion Language

 +2 2 Pin Round Orthodox Christians Moldovan and Romanian

 Ukraine

 Climate

 Ukraine has a temperate continental climate.
 Summers in are generally hot, sunny and less humid than in Central Europe, with temperatures normally between 18 to 25°C. In fact, the early autumn period is often compared with an Indian summer, dry and sunny.
 Winters are cold and snowy with temperatures averaging between -8 to -12°C. The wettest area in Ukraine is the Carpathian Mountains where it can rain at any time of year.

 Time difference to GMT Plugs Religion Language

 +2 2 Pin Round Orthodox Christian Ukrainian

 Budgeting and packing

 Optional activities

 The following excursions and/or activities are usually available and may be arranged locally.
 Estimated costs are provided below for guidance only, are on a per person basis unless shown otherwise, and may depend on the number of participants.
 Prices quoted are correct as of the date these tour notes were originally issued but may change at any time due to currency fluctuations.
 Please note: These activities are booked and paid for direct with the supplier and do not form part of your Explore holiday contract.

 A selection of optional activities are listed below to help you budget for your holiday.
 Whilst the trip price you pay before you travel includes a great selection of highlights, we have also built in free time to allow you the flexibility to choose from a carefully selected range of additional excursions and activities or take time to relax, the choice is yours.
-At certain destinations along the way there may be several

-options to choose from and it may not be possible to fit all the activities in; your Explore Leader will be able to give advice on which are the most suitable for you.
+At certain destinations along the way there may be several options to choose from and it may not be possible to fit all the activities in.

 Kyiv:

-Tour to Mezhygiria operates on day 13 for around four hours and includes transport, local guide and entrance fee, 840 UAH per person (minimum 4 passengers).
-Tour to Pyrohiv Open Air Museum operates on day 13 for around three hours and includes transport, local guide and entrance fee, 700 UAH per person.
-Lavra Monastery Complex visit operates on day 13 and includes the caves, Museum of Miniatures, Museum of Historical Treasures and Holy Trinity Church, 1500 UAH per group up to 10 people or 150 UAH per person if there are 10 or more participants.
+Tour to Mezhygiria - four hours including transport, local guide and entrance fee, 3200 UAH per person (based on 2 people).
+Tour to Pyrohiv Open Air Museum - three hours including transport, local guide and entrance fee, 1600 UAH per person (based on 2 people).
+Lavra Monastery Complex visit - includes the caves, Museum of Miniatures, Museum of Historical Treasures and Holy Trinity Church, 1500 UAH per person (based on 2 people).
 Odesa:

-Odesa Catacombs including local guide, operates on day four from around 14.00 for two and a half hours, 700 UAH per person (minimum four passengers).
-Number 411 Coastal Defence, operates on day five for around three hours, 700 UAH per person (minimum four passengers).
-Day trip to the Dniester National Park, operates on day five, includes three to four hour bird watching boat trip, local guide, transport and entrance fee, 1,260 UAH per person (minimum six passengers).
-Odesa markets tour to the Flea Market, Privoz Market and Seventh Kilometre Market, operates on day five for around six hours, includes local guide and transport, 900 UAH per person.
+Odesa Catacombs - 2.5 hours including local guide, 1100 UAH per person (based on 2 people).
+Number 411 Coastal Defence - three hours, 1100 UAH per person (based on 2 people).
+Day trip to the Dniester National Park - includes three- to four-hour bird watching boat trip, local guide, transport and entrance fee, 2,625 UAH per person (based on 2 people).
 Chisinau:

-Entrance to the Army Museum in the Centre of Culture and Military History, operates on day seven for around one hour, 40 Moldovan Leu (MDL) per person.
+Entrance to the Army Museum in the Centre of Culture and Military History, 40 Moldovan Leu (MDL) per person.
 Chernivtsi: